leoparent/Camunda/README.md

 npm install
 npm run dev
 ```
-:)

 2. code the frontend
 Only in the first page app.tsx to stay simple

-3.Connect with the Supabase Storage
+3. Connect with the Supabase Storage
 Had to create a free Supabase account, get the credentials and connect to the storage.
 Connect to the code and create the function with the request

-4.Create the Dockerfile
+4. Create the Dockerfile
 Create the dockerfile and test if it's run

 ## How to run the app? (with npm and docker)